thompson318/human-in-the-loop/call_for_collaborators.md

 # Human in the loop simulation for novel technologies in healthcare (and beyond).

+[Stephen Thompson](https://orcid.org/0000-0001-7286-1326) Senior Research Software Engineer, UCL Advanced Research Computing Centre

 I'm seeking expressions of interest in a novel idea to support translational research in interventional healthcare (and beyond).
-I'm targeting interventional healthcare because that is my research background, but if you have an idea for how my idea could be applied to your research outside this domain I would also like to hear from you.
+I'm targeting interventional healthcare because that is my research background, but if you have an idea for how this could be applied to your research outside this domain I would also like to hear from you.
 There is also an [open component](#Open-Component-Games-for-outreach-and-teaching) that may be applicable if your project doesn't fit neatly elsewhere.